Insight • Design craft

 Dark mode considerations

-Vibrant colors that work on white backgrounds often need adjustment for dark mode:
+Vibrant colours that work on white backgrounds often need a second pass for dark mode:

-• Reduce saturation slightly to avoid eye strain on dark backgrounds
+• Reduce saturation slightly so the colours do not feel harsh on dark backgrounds

 • Increase lightness to maintain contrast ratios